D-Day 75th Anniversary Commemorations – We were there!

 People who had an accommodation in Arromanches were also stranded for the day.
 They couldn't even reach the other beaches on foot, as these are quite distant from each other!

-Security is essential, but the general feeling is that the ceremonies on June 6th were for officials, not for the public (unless you had an invitation).
+Security is essential, but the general feeling is that the ceremonies on June 6th were for officials, not for the public (unless you were among the 'happy few' who had an invitation).

 D-Day 75th Anniversary Commemorations and events we attended